FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 The `integration` option does _not_ mount this plugin code in the container.
 Instead, it expects you to install the plugin.
-You could do so by uploading a zip file on the Add New Plugin page in WordPress admin: build a zip using `composer dist` or by downloading one from the [plugin's WordPress plugin directory entry](https://wordpress.org/plugins/font-awesome/).
+You could do so by uploading a zip file on the Add New Plugin page in WordPress admin: build a zip using the release steps below or by downloading one from the [plugin's WordPress plugin directory entry](https://wordpress.org/plugins/font-awesome/).
 Or you could install directly from the WordPress plugin directory by searching for plugins by author "fontawesome".